Memories of WASHINGTON

 2. Apprentice Colliery Electrician / Colliery Electrician - NUM DURHAM MECHANICS (Colliery Craftsmen).

-3. Engineering Trainee - BACM - British Association of Colliery Management.
+3. Engineering Trainee and future Posts - BACM - British Association of Colliery Management.

 Professional Qualifications: